mohammedDehairy/ThumbnailList/README.md

 installation

-1. Copy the classes folder into your project.
+1.Copy the classes folder into your project.

 2.add CoreGraphics.framework to you project.